A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: Experiment

 \subsubsection{Path Following}

-Following the validation of simple straight-line and turning motions, we proceed to test a complex path that combines both types of motion to evaluate the navigation efficiency of \flores.
+After validating straight-line and turning motions, we test a complex path combining both motions to evaluate the navigation efficiency of \flores.
 The robot is required with maneuvering through six cluttered boxes, as depicted in Fig. \ref{fig:path_and_cot}.
 At points A, B, C, D, E, F, and G, the robot is required to make 90 degrees turns.
 Fig. \ref{fig:path_and_cot}(b) and (c) illustrate the instantaneous CoT for both \flores and B2W while following the path.
 Notably, at each turning point, \flores's CoT was approximately 70\% of that of B2W, and this highlights the superior efficiency of \flores in navigating through the cluttered environment.